Atomistica/user-gfmd/README.md

 found in the `doc` subdirectory.

 Compiling this package along with LAMMPS requires the FFT3d wrappers from the kspace package of LAMMPS to be included.
+Please configure lammps with the MANYBODY, KSPACE and EXTRA-PAIR packages.

 You should also append 'user-gfmd' to the 'PACKUSER' variable in the file of src/Makefile before invoke `make yes-user`.
 Note that `make yes-user-gfmd` does